 Although the game hadn’t got very far at all, with much of the engine still being developed, it is hoped that something of the original development could be recovered and possibly shown within these pages.
 Does Dave still have anything left from back then?
 Watch this space.

-With thanks to Karl Kuras for highlighting and Amiga Magazine Rack and Stephen Stuttard for the scans.
+With thanks to Karl Kuras for highlighting, Ross Sillifant for additional scans, and Amiga Magazine Rack and Stephen Stuttard for the rest of the scans.